johncclayton/pulumi-yoyo/README.md

 - per-project configuration using simple JSON
 - ability to perform pre actions at each level of the stack hierarchy

+## Why?

+I found myself writing a lot of scripts to bring up a hierarchy of stacks.
+I wanted to be able to bring up the whole lot in one go, and also to be able to bring up just a part of the hierarchy.

+## What I'd like

+I would very much appreciate your feedback, even if its something like "finish the install commands please as I want to try this!".

 ## Install

 Erm.
 Right now its check out this code and run it :-)  I'm working on getting it published to nuget (but my eyes